ThaliciusWaltari/english-for-designers/thesis.md

 So i have decided to document this whole proces in a form of bachelor thesis.
 Maybe i will even try to somehow publish it or convert it into youtube video so other can replicate it and we can alltogether move reality and virtual space more closer (or even merge it maybe on day ? :O).
 This conection is most usable in broadcasting and filmmaking indutry beacouse you can combine real studio set with virtual objects or with use of greenscreen you can bring people in to the virtual scene and all of this in realtime.

-how it can look like you can check [here.](https://github.com/ThaliciusWaltari/english-for-designers/blob/main/first-impresion.md#this-is-exaple-of-real-time-ar-in-studio)
+How it can look like you can check [here.](https://github.com/ThaliciusWaltari/english-for-designers/blob/main/first-impresion.md#this-is-exaple-of-real-time-ar-in-studio)